 The other wrinkle in the story is the ongoing acquisition of Monsanto by Bayer, the German pharmaceutical and agricultural conglomerate.

 While Monsanto continues to sell Roundup and other weed-killer products containing glyphosate, Bayer recently announced the discontinuation of its Essure birth control devices days ahead of the release of a Netflix documentary highlighting the contraceptive’s severe side effects.
 While Bayer did not state that the high cost of Essure lawsuits played a part in the decision to stop marketing of the product in the U.S., it seems unlikely that the company did not factor in the ongoing litigation risks.

 The question remains, however, whether Bayer will be open to a Roundup settlement, or possibly removing the product from market altogether.
-For now, the company continues to fight existing lawsuits, but Bayer’s management and investors may not be so keen on battling long-lasting lawsuits that could take time, attention, and money away from the integrated company.
+For now, the company continues to fight existing lawsuits, but management and investors may not be so keen on battling Bayer’s growing list of high-profile lawsuits that could take time, attention, and money away from the integrated company.
 If the $289 million verdict stands up under appeal, and if other high-value verdicts follow suit, the company may be more open to settling than it was in the past.